-Our Music Artists in Residence program is a part of our commitment to serving and supporting the arts through providing the necessary infrastructure for the arts in St. Louis to thrive and flourish.
-The program identifies band leaders with original projects and provides them with the performance, rehearsal and recording opportunities that assist them with advancing and building their careers.
+Our Music Artists in Residence program is a part of our commitment to serve and support the arts through providing the necessary infrastructure for the arts in St. Louis to thrive and flourish.
+The program identifies band leaders with original projects and provides them with the performance, rehearsal and recording opportunities that assist them in advancing and building their careers.
 Artists will also receive marketing support, dedicated rehearsal space, office space, and industry education and access.

 The Music Artist in Residence program is in partnership with Clayton Studios.